 - 3.1 We expect records relating to the fitness examinations to be maintained to facilitate clinical governance and quality assurance.
 This will support the application of consistent standards across the industry.
-These records should also be maintained over the validity of the licence to provide a continuous record and to avoid undue re-examination of drivers. - 3.2 Guidelines on clinical records management can be found at:: - General Medical Council 'Good Medical Practice' https://www.gmc-uk.org/ethical-guidance/ethical-guidance-for-doctors/good-medical-practice. https://www.gmc-uk.org/ethical-guidance/ethical-guidance-for-doctors/good-medical-practice. - British Psychological Society: 'Practice Guidelines' -https://www.bps.org.uk/news-and-policy/practice-guidelines https://www.bps.org.uk/news-and-policy/practice-guidelines - 3.3 RSSB also provides information on this in RIS -3751-TOM at https://www.rssb.co.uk/rgs/standards/ris-3751-tom%20iss%203.pdf. - 3.4 ORR supports the development of audit arrangements in respect of the medical examination and will encourage the industry to establish effective arrangements.
+These records should also be maintained over the validity of the licence to provide a continuous record and to avoid undue re-examination of drivers. - 3.2 Guidelines on clinical records management can be found at: - General Medical Council 'Good Medical Practice' - British Psychological Society: 'Practice Guidelines'